OnePageCRM/OnePageCRM.github.io/_posts/2020-03-24-using-momentjs-to-manage-dates-and-times-easily.md

 moment("06-02-2020", ["MM-DD-YYYY", "YYYY-MM-DD"]) # -> "MM-DD-YYYY" will be chosen
 ```
 <br/>
-When parsing date-times, we are not always sure about the format of information.
+When parsing date-times, we are not always sure about the format of the information.
 I found that we can easily address these concerns by checking with the `isValid` method.
 For example: